marcusvss92/void-linux-config/README.md

 - Check the troubleshooting guide
 - Join Void Linux community channels

-- :warning:Warning:warning:: This setup includes significant system modifications.
+- :warning: Warning :warning:: This setup includes significant system modifications.
 Always test in a virtual machine first and maintain backups of important data, or create an additional disk to install it (driver caddy, etc).

 ### Logging in